akkamble90/AI_projects-/README.md

 #  AI Legacy Code Summarizer

 A Generative AI tool designed to analyze, explain, and document complex legacy code (COBOL, Java, C++, Python) into simple English business logic.
-It leverages **AWS Bedrock** and **Anthropic Claude 3.5 Sonnet** with a self-correcting validation pipeline to ensure accuracy.
+It leverages **AWS Bedrock** and the advanced **Anthropic Claude Sonnet 4** model with a self-correcting validation pipeline to ensure accuracy.

 ##  Key Features

-* **Logic Extraction**: Converts raw, complex code into clear, non-technical business logic summaries.
+* **Logic Extraction**: Converts raw, complex code into clear, non-technical business logic summaries using the latest Sonnet 4 reasoning engine.
 * **Self-Correcting Pipeline**: Implements a two-step AI chain (Draft → Validate) where the model critiques its own work to reduce hallucinations and catch edge cases.
-* **Cross-Region Resilience**: Automatically routes requests to optimal AWS regions (e.g., EU-Central-1) using **Inference Profiles** to bypass regional model availability restrictions.
+* **Cross-Region Resilience**: Automatically routes requests to optimal AWS regions (EU-Central-1) using **Inference Profiles** to bypass regional availability restrictions.
 * **Secure Tunneling**: Deploys a private local server to the public web using secure tunneling, allowing for easy sharing and remote access.

 ## Architectural Orchestration